sutta » sn » sn12 » Saṁyutta Nikāya 12.60

 Evañhi so, ānanda, mahārukkho tadāhāro tadupādāno ciraṁ dīghamaddhānaṁ tiṭṭheyya.

-Fueled and sustained by that, the great tree would stand for a long time.
+Fed and fuelled by that, the great tree would stand for a long time.

 Evameva kho, ānanda, upādāniyesu dhammesu assādānupassino viharato taṇhā pavaḍḍhati.

-In the same way, there are things that are prone to being grasped.
+In the same way, there are things that fuel grasping.
 When you concentrate on the gratification provided by these things, your craving grows.

 Taṇhāpaccayā upādānaṁ;